Judas and the Onions – Reflections on Excuses, Faith, and the Small Acts of Love

 And it occurred to me, during my contemplations, that I do something similar (albeit not nearly as severe) to my husband all of the time.

 You see, I have an extreme aversion to discussing food preferences.
-Growing up, I was schooled strongly into eating what was put in front of me.
-To complain about or state a food dislike would have gotten me, at best, a reminder of how lucky I was to be fed at all and, at worst, a physical confrontation with a parent.
-Even now, as an adult, I struggle to ask for substitution or omissions at restaurants and will not, under any circumstances, put forth a food preference as a guest in someone's home.
+Growing up, I was strongly schooled into eating what was put in front of me.
+Complaining about or stating a dislike for food would have gotten me, at best, a reminder of how lucky I was to be fed at all, and, at worst, a physical confrontation with a parent.
+Even now, as an adult, I struggle to ask for substitutions or omissions at restaurants and will not, under any circumstances, put forth a food preference as a guest in someone's home.

 (Side Note: I felt a great deal of sympathy for the character Wavy in Bryn Greenwood's book All The Ugly Wonderful Things)